Malus 'Donald Wyman' is a typical white-flowered crab-apple, which grows into a reasonably large spreading tree, with good presence.

 Fill in the form below and we will notify you when Donald Wyman crab-apple trees are back in stock.

 This variety was discovered as a chance seedling growing at the Arnold Arboretum of Harvard University in the USA in the 1950s.
-It was named after Donald Wyman, a horticulturalist who worked at the Aboretum for many years.
+It was named after Dr. Donald Wyman, a horticulturalist who worked at the Aboretum for many years.

 Illustrative example of a pot-grown tree of this variety as supplied.